Zac Rosscup

-Zachary Martin Rosscup (born June 9, 1988) is an American professional baseball pitcher who is currently a free agent.
-He has played in Major League Baseball (MLB) for the Chicago Cubs, Colorado Rockies, Los Angeles Dodgers, Seattle Mariners, and Toronto Blue Jays.
+Zachary Martin Rosscup (born June 9, 1988) is an American professional baseball pitcher for the Piratas de Campeche of the Mexican League.
+He has previously played in Major League Baseball (MLB) for the Chicago Cubs, Colorado Rockies, Los Angeles Dodgers, Seattle Mariners, and Toronto Blue Jays.

 Amateur career

 Born in Clackamas, Oregon, Rosscup attended Forest Grove High School.
 Rosscup later attended Chemeketa Community College for two seasons, before being drafted in the MLB.
 During his freshman season at Chemeketa, Rosscup held a 1.55 ERA and earned numerous honors.

 Professional career

 Tampa Bay Rays

 Rosscup was drafted by the Tampa Bay Rays in the 28th round, 859th overall, of the 2009 Major League Baseball Draft out of Chemeketa Community College.
 Rosscup made his professional debut with the rookie-level Princeton Rays, posting a 3-4 record and 2.68 ERA in 10 games.
-In 2010, Rosscup split the season between the GCL Rays and the Low-A Hudson Valley Renegades, accumulating a 3-1 record and 2.64 ERA in 12 appearances, 8 of them starts.
+In 2010, Rosscup split the season between the Gulf Coast League Rays and the Low-A Hudson Valley Renegades, accumulating a 3-1 record and 2.64 ERA in 12 appearances, 8 of them starts.